Maui > Central > Wailuku

 Maui Tropical Plantation

-Only 5 minutes away, visit a place of rich history and beautiful surroundings with views up into the Waikapu Valley.
-The Maui Tropical Plantation can keep you occupied all day with great shopping, coffee roasting, organic farms, an award winning restaurant, ziplining, a duck pond, and spectacular views in all directions.
+Only 5 minutes away, visit a place of rich history and beautiful surroundings with views up into the Waikapu Valley as well as Haleakala and as far as Haiku.
+The Maui Tropical Plantation can keep you occupied all day with great shopping, coffee roasting, organic farms, an award-winning restaurant, ziplining, a duck pond, and spectacular views in all directions.